Spope/curiosity/README.md

 Then for each Sol, it will load the page and parse the pictures links.
 You can select which camera (A - B) and which side (Left - Right).

 It will avoid downloading thumbnails.
 Then it will remove non square pictures (somes are) and reduces them to 256X256px.
-After that, ffmpeg will create a .mp4 video at 10fps.
+After that, ffmpeg will create a .ogg video at 10fps.

 Last Sol scrapped will be saved into **exports/last-sol.txt** so only new picture will be scraped.